langfordG/react-chord-diagram/README.md

 - type: `boolean`

-Whether to hide other ribbons while mousing over a particular group
+Whether to hide other ribbons while mousing over a particular group.

 default: false